What does ASIC do?

-The Australian Securities and Investments Commission, commonly known as ASIC, regulates many aspects of Australia’s corporate, market and financial sectors.
-ASIC ensures that financial services, including credit unions, banks and finance brokers, meet legal standards, such as those within the National Consumer Credit Protection Act 2009.
+The Australian Securities and Investments Commission (ASIC) regulates many aspects of Australia’s corporate, market and financial sectors.
+The role of ASIC includes ensuring that financial services, including credit unions, banks and finance brokers, meet legal standards, such as those within the National Consumer Credit Protection Act 2009.

 What is ASIC’s investigative role?

-ASIC is empowered by the ASIC Act to ‘take whatever action it can take, and is necessary, in order to enforce and give effect to the laws of the Commonwealth that confer functions and powers on it’.
+ASIC is empowered by the ASIC Act 2001 to “take whatever action it can take, and is necessary, in order to enforce and give effect to the laws of the Commonwealth that confer functions and powers on it”.
 Therefore, ASIC will exercise its investigative powers to recover money in some circumstances and prevent potential unlawful conduct before it occurs.

 When does ASIC decide to investigate?

 ASIC possesses the discretion to investigate potential breaches of law committed by the financial entities within its oversight.
-These may be reported by members of the public, referrals from other regulators, statutory reports from auditors and through ASIC’s system of surveillance.
+These may be reported by members of the public, referrals from other regulators, statutory reports from auditors, and through ASIC’s system of surveillance.
 ASIC may also receive assistance or requests for co-operation with international foreign regulators.
 However, before initiating a formal investigation, ASIC must first undertake a consideration of multiple factors.

 If a matter falls within their regulatory responsibility, it will be assessed to determine whether a formal investigation should be held.
 This includes consideration of the harm suffered by consumers, potential benefits of pursuing the misconduct in contrast with the expense, level of misconduct available on the evidence and any alternative courses of action such as surveillance.
-ASIC may also consider whether deterrence on particular misconduct is necessary, looking to whether the misconduct was an isolated instance or continuing trend within the market.
+ASIC may also consider whether deterrence on particular misconduct is necessary, looking to whether the misconduct was an isolated instance or a continuing trend within the market.
 Any further potential concerns will also be weighed against the benefits of initiating a formal investigation.

 What happens if ASIC finds misconduct?

 Upon completion of the assessment, ASIC will then select a combination of remedies to achieve the objective of the investigation.
-ASIC may also recommend to the Commonwealth Department of Public Prosecutions that particular charges be laid.
+ASIC may also recommend to the Commonwealth Department of Public Prosecutions (CDPP) that particular charges be laid.